Sera, Nepal

-Sera, Nepal is a village in Achham District in the Seti Zone of western Nepal.
+Sera, Nepal is a village in Achham District in the Sudurpashchim Province of western Nepal.
 At the time of the 1991 Nepal census, the village had a population of 2478 living in 499 houses.
-At the time of the 2001 Nepal census, the population was 2626, of which 31% was literate.
+At the time of the 2001 Nepal census, the population was 2626, of which 31% were literate.

 Sera is traditionally home to Chhetri Bhandari's who were originally Khadka's, came from Doti Kingdom.